albuch/sbt-dependency-check/README.md

     addSbtPlugin("net.vonbuchholtz" % "sbt-dependency-check" % "2.1.0")

-For sbt v1.x use sbt-dependency-check `v2.0.0` or higher as previous versions aren't compatible with NVD feeds anymore.
+Use sbt-dependency-check `v2.0.0` or higher as previous versions aren't compatible with NVD feeds anymore.
 Starting with sbt-dependency-check `v3.0.0` sbt v0.13.x is no longer supported.

 ## Usage
 ### Tasks